Own-Data-Privateer/hoardy-adb/README.md

 ### abarms strip

-Convert an Android Backup file into another Android Backup file with encryption and (optionally) compression stripped away.
+Convert an Android Backup file into another Android Backup file with encryption and (optionally, enabled by default) compression stripped away.
 I.e. convert an Android Backup file into a simple unencrypted (plain-text) and uncompressed version of the same.

 Versioning parameters and the TAR file stored inside the input file are copied into the output file verbatim.